 When the mould appears on the bread, many remove that piece and eat the rest.
 However, experts warn that they should not work because it is one of the most common ways of eating food poisoning.

 These have been discovered by Consumer Choice organisations who have issued an informative guide to the prevention of food poisoning and myths.

 Flaxseed bread is best placed because mold produces dangerous toxins that are unknown to many because they are not visible.

 “If you remove the problematic part of the bread, you have not removed toxins,” they say.

-Some cheeses should have a mold, but always be careful because the mold can damage the immune system, the liver or the kidneys.
+Some cheeses should have a mould, but always be careful because the

 The most dangerous food is kept at a temperature between 5 and 60 degrees Celsius.
 Bacteria can then grow and multiply.